M.H. (police informer): Trial

 At the preliminary hearing (the Canadian equivalent to a grand jury) in January 2007, M.H. served as the Crown's star witness.
 The journalists covering the hearing nicknamed M.H.
 "Mr. Potato Head" on the account of his appearance.
 The lawyers for the accused such as Don Crawford accused M.H. of being the killer.
 At the trial of the accused in 2009, M.H. served as the star witness for the Crown, starting his testimony on 16 July 2009.
-M.H. broke down in tears on the stand, admitting that he done nothing to stop the massacre, though denying that he killed anyone.
+M.H. broke down in tears on the stand, admitting that he had done nothing to stop the massacre, though denying that he killed anyone.
 During the trial, the defense lawyers accused M.H. of killing Luis Raposo and George Jessome with a shotgun, but the forensic expert Dr. Toby Rose testified that Raposo and Jessome were killed by bullets, not shotgun pellets, which supported M.H.s version of events.
 At one point, M.H. admitted that he had immunity, but: "I'll be tried some day in a higher court than this".

 M.H. summed up the state of the Canadian Bandidos to the court:

 They were at the very bottom rung of biker gangs.
 Some were in their 40s but still lived with their parents.
 They were not making any money, many of them had been rejected by the Hells Angels and half of them didn't even own a motorbike.

 The lawyers for the accused often attacked M.H.'s character.
-Michael Moon, the lawyer for Mushey, accused M.H. of being a lawyer and fraudster with "a long history of loathsomely selfish behavior" as the Arvast summed up his thesis.
+Michael Moon, the lawyer for Mushey, accused M.H. of being a liar and fraudster with "a long history of loathsomely selfish behavior" as the Arvast summed up his thesis.
 Moon noted that M.H. lived on welfare and a disability pension, but went to the gym on a regular basis, which led him to label M.H. as a man who lived by lies.
 Moon called M.H.
 "Rainman", describing him as like the idiot savant character from the film of the same name.

 The American biker expert Thomas Baker wrote that M.H. was by his own admission a drug dealer and a killer who knew about the plans for the massacre beforehand and did nothing, and he only cut a deal with the Crown to avoid going to prison, making him into the most unsavoury of witnesses for the Crown.

 The Crown Attorney prosecuting the case, Kevin Gowdey, admitted in his final address that M.H. was very far from a model citizen, but all of the forensic evidence supported his version of events.
 The trial ended on 29 October 2009 with the all the accused being found guilty.
 Marilyn Salerno, the mother of Frank Salerno, in his victim impact statement to the court stated: "I would like to thank M.H. for stepping forward, at great risk to his safety and to safety of his family, to do the right thing".
 M.H. is currently living in witness protection.